 The only refinance options offered by VA are VA interest rate reduction refinance loan (IRRRL) or VA cash out refinance.
 A refinance that is not a VA IRRRL will be processed as VA cash out refinance regardless of liens being paid off or amount of cash back to Veteran.

-No, lien free properties are ineligible for Cash out refinance.
-As per VA guidelines there should be an existing lien on the property that needs to be paid off out of the refinance transaction.
+No. Lien free properties are ineligible for Cash out refinance.
+As per VA guidelines there should be an existing lien on the property that needs to be paid off using refinance loan proceeds.

 As per VA guidelines termite inspection reports are required in any of the following cases:

-Yes, Veteran can use rental income from departing residences.
+Yes.
+Veteran can use rental income from departing residences to offset the mortgage payment on the departing residence.
 It will be subject to the availability of executed leases to offset the mortgage payment and if there is no indication that property will be difficult to rent.
 Any positive income cannot be added to qualifying income.

 As per VA guidelines un-reimbursed expenses will be deducted from qualifying income in the following cases: